smchowGithub/VisionOneCN/README.md

 # VisionOneCN
-App development for Chinese segregation to participate in daily devotion
+App for Chinese segregation to participate in daily devotion